 To monitor the use of inside information, the Company requires that directors and executives, including their spouses and minor children, report their shareholdings upon any change in their shareholdings in B Logistics Public Company Limited to the Office of the Securities and Exchange Commission pursuant to Section 59 of the Securities and Exchange Act of 1992 within 3 business days from the date of purchase, sale, transfer or receipt of transfer.
 They are also required to report the purchase or sale of shares/holdings of the Company's securities by directors to the Board of Directors' meeting at the next meeting.
-Every quarter and at the end of the year, the Office of the Company Secretary will issue a letter prohibiting directors, executives or departments that have received inside information from disclosing such information to outsiders or unauthorized persons, and from trading in the Company's securities during the 45-day period from the closing date of the financial statements until the date of announcement of the financial statements to the Stock Exchange of Thailand, i.e., before the financial statements are released to the public, in order to prevent the misuse of inside information.
+Every quarter and at the end of the year, the Office of the Company Secretary will issue a letter prohibiting directors, executives or departments that have received inside information from disclosing such information to outsiders or unauthorized persons, and from trading in the Company's securities during the 45-day period from the closing date of the financial statements are released to the public, in order to prevent the misuse of inside information.
 During the past year, the directors and executives have strictly complied with this policy.